AlvieSpurlock/alviespurlock.github.io/Projects/games.md

 <br><br>

 # **We Built This City: Farmer Edition** - Solo
 A simple, farming sim I built as a challenge.
 I wanted to do it in a week.
-I used tick, I really shouldn't have, but I still think the game is beautiful.
+I used tick, I really shouldn't have, but I still think the game is beautiful.<br>
 <img src="../Images/wbtc.png" width="400">
 <iframe width="560" height="315"
   src="https://www.youtube.com/embed/o-LALVxg8F0?si=OONDBjha2vnRV3iz"